Callum Rebecchi: Storylines

 Callum was raised by his elderly great-grandparents from the age of six.
 Following the death of her husband, Callum's great-grandmother, Hilda (Maureen Edwards), became a cleaner for Stephanie Scully (Carla Bonner), who offers to introduce Callum to her friend Toadie, so he can have a male influence in his life.
 Toadie and Callum spend the day bonding over their mutual love of wrestling.
 When Toadie takes Callum home, they find Hilda has collapsed.
 While she is admitted to hospital, Toadie allows Callum to stay with him.
 Toadie leaves Callum with his neighbour Susan Kennedy (Jackie Woodburne), while he works.
 Callum takes Susan's phone during a walk in the park and he starts taking other items from the neighbours.
 He also tricks Toadie into letting him stay home from school.
 When Toadie finds the stolen items, Callum explains that he needs to sell them, so he can get some money and look after himself.
 Toadie explains that he will take care of Callum if anything happens to Hilda.
 Callum is accused of starting bushland fire, when Steph finds a lighter in his pocket.
 Jay Duncan (Charlie Clausen) suggests that Callum should take part in a Fire and Intervention Awareness program and he is deemed unlikely to commit arson.

 When Nicola West (Imogen Bailey) moves in, Callum takes a shine to her and he takes some pictures of her to school.
 His teacher Kelly Katsis (Katrina Milosevic) comes to talk to Toadie about his behaviour.
 After Nicola is arrested, Callum starts acting out at school.
 He smashes up Nicola's car and Toadie decides that he is better off staying with his great-aunt, Robyn (Patricia Pitney).
 When Robyn realises Callum is homesick, she asks Toadie to come and collect him.
 Callum is diagnosed with amblyopia and he has to wear an eye patch and glasses for a brief time.
 Callum has an argument with Toadie on the day they receive a visit from DHS worker, Roz Challis (Janet Watson Kruse).
 Callum leaves the house, but later returns and Roz tells Toadie that Callum can stay with him.
 Callum's friend, Mickey (Fletcher O'Leary), finds a bag of money and they try to keep it a secret.
 However, the police find out about it, as does Guy Sykes (Fletcher Humphrys).
 Guy holds Toadie and Callum hostage in their house overnight.
 Toadie eventually tackles Guy, who is arrested.
 Callum and Toadie's dog, Bob, becomes ill and has to be put down.
-Toadie then gets Callum Rocky, a Labrador puppy that needs to be trained as a guide dog.
+Toadie then gets Callum a Labrador puppy called Rocky, who needs to be trained as a guide dog.